 Facilities include an infinity pool, restaurant, library, gift shop, activity centre and massage room.

-Elixir Hideaway Resort features 40 spacious private villas located in the private Bo Le bay.
+Glow Elixir Resort features 40 spacious private villas located in the private Bo Le bay.

 Visitors to Elixir will find that they have truly escaped to an unsurpassed paradise.

 Activities include, horse riding, jeep, motorbike, mountain bike rental and nature walks.

 From Phuket the best way to get to Koh Yao Noi and Koh Yao Yai is from Bang Rong Pier, on Phuket's east coast, approximately 20 minutes drive from Phuket Airport.

 The ferry arrives firstly at Loh Chark Pier at Koh Yao Yai and then continues onto Manoh Pier on Koh Yao Noi.

 There are about 10 passenger ferries daily, from 07:30 to 17:45.